Tour along Western Australia's wildly beautiful coast

 This trip requires a moderate level of fitness as it involves a lot of walking, allowing you to really get among nature.
 The hike in Karijini National Park is challenging.
 Please bring sturdy, comfortable walking shoes and comfortable clothing.
 You will need two pairs of shoes, one that can get wet.

 On some days of the trip, you will spend several hours driving, often through very sparse areas of desert.
-Crank up the tunes and sit back to enjoy landscapes that you would miss in any other form of travel.
+Sit back to enjoy landscapes that you would miss in any other form of travel.

 Temperatures in Western Australia can be extreme.
 During the day the weather can be hot (and the Australian sun is strong) so please bring appropriate clothing, use sun protection and drink plenty of water.
 In the evenings temperatures really drop, so ensure you have base layers and warm clothing.